Muazu Africa — Infrastructure to Stop Rural Value Leakage

 Lean prototype deployment

-Cost-of-delivery analysis
+Cost-of-delivery and unit economics analysis

 Stage 04

-Market Ready
+Market Readiness

 Key Activities

-Quality certification support
+Quality certification and compliance support

 Stage 05